 Last week I watched this egg biryani recipe on television and I was instantly tempted.
-To add to the excitement, my better half also urged me to prepare it for lunch or dinner next day.
+To add to the excitement, my better half also urged me to prepare egg biryani for lunch or dinner next day.
 I immediately fell for it since it was a Saturday.

-I am not sure if I can call it Hyderabadi or Lukhnowi, but I can safely call it my homely version of world-famous biryani.
-The look will be nowhere lesser than that from your favorite biryani joint.
+I am not sure if I can call egg biryani Hyderabadi or Lukhnowi, but I can safely call it my homely version of world-famous biryani.
+The look of this egg biryani will be nowhere lesser than that from your favorite biryani joint.

 - Eggs – 4 (add more if you like)

 - Black peppercorn – 5

 - Onions – 15 small or 12 large